Amber-Robeck/matchOmatic/README.md

 Currently this application is able to:
 * Retrieve data from the [DOG API](https://dog.ceo/dog-api/ "DOG API") and display the pictures as cards.
+* Retrieve data from the [CATS AS A SERVICE (CATAAS) API](https://cataas.com/#/ "CATAAS API") and display the pictures as cards.
+* Load random data set of images if player chooses random.
+* Match the pictures by clicking on the cards.
+* Display the number of matches made as a score.
+* Let User know they won the game if they have matched all the cards.